neilchang01/url-shortener-project/README.md

 ## Usage

-To create a shortened URL, run the container for your server and head to: https://url-shortener-nc.netlify.app/ to test it out!
+To create a shortened URL, head to https://url-shortener-nc.netlify.app/ to test it out!

 ### Alternative